Cardiac Cycle - Reduced Ejection (Phase 4)

 Aortic and Pulmonic Valves Open; AV Valves Remain Closed

 - Approximately 200 msec after the QRS and the beginning of ventricular contraction, ventricular repolarization occurs as shown by the T-wave of the electrocardiogram.
-Repolarization leads to a decline in ventricular active tension and therefore the rate of ejection (ventricular emptying) falls.
+Repolarization leads to a decline in ventricular active tension and pressure generation; therefore, the rate of ejection (ventricular emptying) falls.
 Ventricular pressure falls slightly below outflow tract pressure; however, outward flow still occurs due to kinetic (or inertial) energy of the blood.

 - Left atrial and right atrial pressures gradually rise due to continued venous return from the lungs and from the systemic circulation, respectively.

 - Phase 3 - Rapid Ejection

 - Phase 5 - Isovolumetric Relaxation